afondiel/Self-Driving-Cars-Specialization/Course1-Introduction-to-Self-Driving-Cars/course1-w2-notes.md

 Sensors for perception :
 - `Exteroceptive`
   - **Cameras** : essential for correctly perceiving.
-    - *Passive* & light-collecting sensors that are used for capturing rich detailed infromation about a scene
+    - *Passive* & light-collecting sensors that are used for capturing rich detailed information about a scene
     - Comparison metrics:
       - `Resolution` (quality of the image) : number of pixels that create the image (l x w)
       - `Field of view (FOV)` : the horizontal and vertical angular extent that is *visible* to the camera (depending lens selection and zoom)